- A level requirements: ABB

 |GCSE||4/C in English and 4/C in Mathematics|

-For applicants from England: where a science has been taken at A level (Chemistry, Physics or Biology), a pass in the science practical of each subject will be required.
+For applicants from England: where a science has been taken at A level (Chemistry, Physics, Biology or Geology), a pass in the science practical of each subject will be required.

 |BTEC Level 3 National Extended Diploma||